We all have an innate need to belong – to be seen, valued, and accepted for who we are.

-I began my career working at a nonprofit, earned my Masters in Political Science, and I’ve held sales roles at several tech companies.
+After graduating from Harvard, I began my career working at a nonprofit, earned my Masters in Political Science, and I’ve held sales roles at several tech companies.
 I’m a certified instructor in Positive Parenting.
 As a Red Cross aid worker, both in the wake of the Sri Lankan tsunami, and after hurricane Katrina in New Orleans, I witnessed how life can change in the blink of an eye.

 Almost ten years ago, my world shifted when I was afflicted with Bell’s Palsy.
 My face was paralyzed and unlike many who suffer from the condition, I was only able to recover a small amount of movement.
 I found it difficult to adjust.

 People treated me differently, and not always in a good way.

 As a mom, I see this happen all the time.
 When kids are different, they are not treated the same as other children.